-- The Ontario Class Action is in its infancy and has not been certified.
+- 20. Similarly, many of the Third Party Defendants have made indemnity claims as against Sino-Forest and its directors and officers.
+These claims for indemnification have been made on the basis of contract, common law, and statutory claim-over provisions.15 - 21.
+The Ontario Class Action is in its infancy and has not been certified.
 By order dated March 26, 2012, Justice Perell scheduled the Plaintiffs' Leave Motion, the Certification Motion, and any motions under Rule 21 of the Rules of Civil Procedure to be heard together in November, 2012.
 Responding affidavits from the defendants for the Leave and Certification Motions were to be served on June 11, 2012.
-No statements of defence have been delivered. - The parties in the Ontario Class Action entered into a tolling agreement on March 6, 2012 in respect of the Plaintiffs' claims for which leave is required under the Securities Act (the "Tolling Agreement").
-The Tolling Agreement suspends the limitation period for these claims until February 28, 2013.
+As a result of the Stay, the timetable has not been adhered to and no steps have been taken in respect of these motions.
+16 No statements of defence have been delivered.
+While the mediation held September 4 and 5, 2012 (the "Mediation") pursuant to the mediation order issued by this Honourable Court on July 25, 2012 did not result in a settlement, Sino-Forest disclosed over 18,000 documents to the parties who participated in the Mediation and informal settlement discussions have continued.
+17 - 22.
+The parties in the Ontario Class Action entered into a tolling agreement on March 6, 2012 in respect of the Plaintiffs' claims for which leave is required under the Securities Act